Model-free Rayleigh weight from x-ray Thomson scattering measurements

-Let us conclude with a systematic analysis of the dependence of $W_R(\mathbf{q})$ on the density that is shown in Fig.~\ref{fig:DFT} based on extensive DFT-MD results for $\rho=(5-80)$~g/cm$^3$ at $T=150$~eV.
+Let us conclude with a systematic analysis of the dependence of $W_R(\mathbf{q})$ on the density, as shown in Fig.~\ref{fig:DFT} based on extensive DFT-MD results for $\rho=(5-80)$~g/cc at $T=150$~eV.
 The main trend is given by the systematic increase of the Rayleigh weight with $\rho$, which is to a large degree due to the different length scales in the system; the effect almost vanishes when one adjusts the $x$-axis by the Fermi wavenumber $q_\textnormal{F}\sim1/\rho^{1/3}$.
-The inset shows a magnified segment around the experimental data point, with the latter being located between the DFT-MD results for $\rho=20$~g/cm$^3$ (red) and $\rho=24$~g/cm$^3$ (black); this leads to our final estimate for the density of $\rho=(22\pm2)$~g/cm$^3$ [dash-dotted pink].
+The inset shows a magnified segment around the experimental data point, with the latter being located between the DFT-MD results for $\rho=20$~g/cc (red) and $\rho=24$~g/cc (black); this leads to our final estimate for the density of $\rho=(22\pm2)$~g/cc [dash-dotted pink].